 - The numbers of people who are in-work and experiencing homelessness has continued to increase - 19,500 households seeking assistance were headed by someone working, increasing by 8.9 per cent from the final quarter of last year.

-- On 31 March 2023 104,510 people were sleeping in temporary accommodation, an increase of ten per cent since last year, and up four per cent since last quarter.
+- On 31 March 2023 104,510 households were sleeping in temporary accommodation, an increase of ten per cent since last year, and up four per cent since last quarter.

 - 62.1 per cent of households in temporary accommodation included dependent children, with 131,370 dependent children living in temporary accommodation.